fast-af/developer-portal-starter/developer-portal/woocommerce-install-checkout.md

 :::

 ## Search & install Fast Checkout for WooCommerce
 Search the plugin directory for "Fast Checkout" or "Fast Checkout for WooCommerce."
-We're really new, so you may need to scroll down a little bit to find us.

 ![Search Fast Checkout for WooCommerce](images/woocommerce/wp-add-plugins-fast-checkout.png)